riskframe/ai-rmm/framework/manage-1.2.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Manage 1.2
-## Manage 1.2: Treatment of documented AI risks is prioritized based on impact, likelihood, and available resources or methods.
+> Treatment of documented AI risks is prioritized based on impact, likelihood, and available resources or methods. [@playbook]

 ### Manage 1.2.1.
 Prioritize Risks Based on Impact and Likelihood.